Technique #3: 5 Squares + 6 Seams + 3 Cuts = 4 Geese

 Trim off the two exposed sides with your rotary cutter.

-a quick check to see the that the 2-1/4" vertical line—the 'center' from the previous step—runs through the point of the goose.
+Take a quick check to see the that the 2-1/4" vertical line—the 'center' from the previous step—runs through the point of the goose.

 Trim the two remaining exposed edges.

-Repeat for the 3 remaining units for 4 perfect no waste flying geese quilt blocks ready to be pieced into a block of your choice!
+The perfect No Waste Flying Geese quilt blocks ready to be pieced into a quilt of your choice!